Also known as: skater jumps, speed skaters, side skaters, skater hops, lateral skaters

 Frequently Asked Questions

-What are the benefits of Lateral Skater Jumps?
+What are the benefits of lateral skater jumps?

 What common mistakes should I avoid?

-How can I progress or modify this exercise?
+How can I progress or modify lateral skater jumps?